Arconic CEO Klaus Kleinfeld steps down

 - IDs released of men killed in Seattle, Burien, Federal Way and Renton this week

-Arconic says Kleinfeld sent the letter to a senior official at Elliott Management, an activist investor that has been pushing the company to replace Kleinfeld.
-Elliott has a nearly 12 percent stake in Arconic.
+Arconic said Kleinfeld’s letter was sent to a senior official at Elliott Management, an activist investor that has been pushing the company to replace Kleinfeld.
+Elliott Management has an 11.6 percent stake in Arconic.

+Board member David Hess will serve as interim CEO as the company looks for a permanent replacement.
+Patricia Russo was named interim chair of the board.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.